The Guide to Students' Most Frequently Asked Questions

 Did you know that we work closely with students from the time they begin their studies at GBC?
 We help guide students in their career development plan so that they are confident and prepared for employment success when they graduate.
-Our services
+Our services include;

 - Developing a clear career direction; career options available, pathways, skills required and labour market information

 - Identifying and developing essential employability skills; including teamwork, communication and problem solving

 - Social branding-marketing yourself with potential employers, including using social marketing effectively

 Don't delay, come visit us at one of our 3 locations:

 - St. James - 200 King Street, B155 (lower level)

 - Waterfront - 51 Dockside Drive, Suite 019 (concourse level)

 - Casa Loma - 160 Kendal Avenue, Suite C317